Pittsburgh Light Rail: Overbrook Line reconstruction (Stage II)

 While the Beechview line was rebuilt during the 1980s, the Overbrook line remained largely unchanged and continued to be operated using PCC cars.
 The reconstruction of this line would be part of the Stage II project, to be performed at a future date pending additional funding.
 However, the condition of the track and infrastructure of the Overbrook line continued to deteriorate and in 1993, Pittsburgh Regional Transit determined the line to be unsuitable for safe operation in its current state and suspended service on the line.
 The line remained dormant until 1999, when the PRT broke ground on the Overbrook Line reconstruction project.

 The rebuilt Overbrook line was essentially an entirely new line built along the original line's right of way.
 As had been done with the Beechview line prior, the rebuilt line was completely double-tracked with continuously welded rail, pandrol clip fixation, upgraded catenary and signaling, and other improvements.
-The line as rebuilt featured eight high-level platform ADA accessible stations and, unlike the Beechview line, did not retain any street-level stops.
+The rebuilt line included eight accessible stations with high-level platforms; unlike the Beechview line, no street-level stops were retained.
 The Overbrook line reopened in June 2004.
 Coinciding with the opening, Pittsburgh Regional Transit purchased 28 additional light rail cars to support the line and increase overall system capacity.
 At this time, the 55 existing cars were completely rehabilitated as well.
-Ironically there is no station in the Overbrook neighborhood since the rail line is built into a hillside where construction of an ADA accessible station would involve considerable complexity.

 In addition, as part of the Stage II project, upgrades to the traction power network, Operations Control Center, and signals and communications had been implemented.

 North Shore Connector

-In January 1999, Pittsburgh Regional Transit began undertaking environmental analysis, planning, and began construction of a light rail line to connect Pittsburgh's Downtown and North Shore.
+In January 1999, Pittsburgh Regional Transit began undertaking environmental analysis and planning and began construction of a light rail line to connect Pittsburgh's Downtown and North Shore.
 Federal funding was approved for the extension on February 6, 2004.

 The main project involved twin-bore tunnels below the Allegheny River to connect a refurbished Gateway Station, which was the former Downtown terminus, to North Side station, located just west of PNC Park, and Allegheny station, located just north of Heinz Field.
 The completed project opened to the public on March 25, 2012.
 The North Side station serves PNC Park, the Andy Warhol Museum, Allegheny Center and numerous office buildings in the vicinity.
 The Allegheny station serves Heinz Field, the Carnegie Science Center, the National Aviary, the Community College of Allegheny County, the Rivers Casino, and other nearby businesses.